aankitgiri/PerforatedAI-API/README.md

     gf.pEpochsToSwitch = 10  # Same as above for Dendrite epochs
     gf.inputDimensions = [-1, 0, -1, -1] # The default shape of input tensors
-    gf.capAtN = True  # This ensures that Dendrite cycles do not take more epochs than neuron cycles
+    gf.capAtN = True  # This ensures that Dendrite cycles do not take more epochs than neuron cycles gf.historyLookback = 1 # This can be set to a higher value if you want to load best models based on average lookback over a set of epochs, but generally just setting it to 1 to not average is best.

 The alternative switch mode is: